WQSC: Beach Music and Talk

 As of March 2009, the station dropped News/Talk format in favor of beach music.
 The mission of WQSC 1340 "The Boardwalk" was to promote, preserve, and perpetuate South Carolina's popular music known as "beach music" and the South Carolina state dance "The Carolina Shag".

 On July 31, 2012, WQSC changed its format back to news/talk with Dave Solomon as the main station imaging voice.
 Charleston Veteran Rocky D was chosen for afternoons at its launch.
 Bryan Crabtree, a veteran real estate agent and news/talk broadcaster formerly with WTMA joined on June 24, 2013, to host mornings.

 WQSC and former simulcast partner WJKB previously aired a local morning news and interview show called The Morning Report with Jay Harper and John Dixon.
 The rest of the weekday schedule was made up of nationally syndicated talk shows, including Laura Ingraham, Dennis Prager, Todd Schnitt, Jerry Doyle, Jim Bohannon, Overnight America with Jon Grayson, America in The Morning and This Morning, America's First News with Gordon Deal.
 National news is supplied at the beginning of each hour by CBS Radio News.

 Sports and Classic Country

 On December 6, 2016, WQSC changed its format from news/talk to sports, branded as "98.5 The Sports Zone" (simulcasting FM translator W243CO/98.5—Charleston, now W253BW).

 On August 17, 2020, the sports format known as "The Zone" was moved to WTMZ 910 AM Charleston.
 WQSC flipped to classic country, branded as "98.5 WQSC".

+The Federal Communications Commission cancelled the station’s license on December 10, 2025.